-- 1. In the event that misunderstandings or disputes occur between agencies with regard to policies and procedures necessary to accomplish the objectives of this agreement, the staff of the LEA and MSHS/Regional HS will meet to develop a mutually agreeable solution.
+- 1. In the event that misunderstandings or disputes occur between agencies with regard to policies and procedures necessary to accomplish the objectives of this agreement, the staff of the LEA and CAPSLO Early Education and Child Care Programs will meet to develop a mutually agreeable solution.
 These disputes should be resolved at the lowest administrative level possible. - 2.
-MSHS/Regional HS and SELPA agree to the principles and steps listed below to resolve disputes.
+CAPSLO Early Education and Child Care Programs and SELPA agree to the principles and steps listed below to resolve disputes.
 Nothing in these dispute resolution procedures precludes a parent from initiating due process or complaint procedures. - a.
 Case Manager: The first attempt at conflict resolution shall consist of the case/service managers involved in the situation meet in an attempt to resolve the conflict. - b.
-Conflicts which cannot be resolved by the case managers shall be referred to the LEA Director of Special Education and the MSHS Deputy Director/HS Director.
+Conflicts which cannot be resolved by the case managers shall be referred to the LEA Director of Special Education and the CAPSLO Early Education and Child Care Programs Deputy Director/ Director.
 They shall discuss the point(s) of difference. - c.
-Any issue that is unresolved by Step B (above) shall be referred to the CAPSLO CYFS Division Director, HS Director and/or Executive Director and to the SELPA Director (or his/her designee) for resolution. - 3.
-During any dispute between agencies all children must continue to receive the appropriate services currently being provided.
+Any issue that is unresolved by Step B (above) shall be referred to the CAPSLO CFS Division Director, HS Director and/or Executive Director and to the SELPA Director (or his/her designee) for resolution.